isBatak/nextpress/backend/README.md

 cd cli && ./create-cert.sh
 ```

-> Edit the script to your your custom domain, this example uses myapp.local
+> Edit the script to your your custom domain, this example uses nextpress.local

 ### Trust cert in macOS Keychain.
 (Chrome and Safari will trust the certs, for Firefox: add them in preferences)